How to Help a Child with ADHD Succeed in Life

 Would she understand and properly interpret social cues in order to follow game rules and be a good teammate?

-Because of this, as parents, we worry.
-We consider how to set limits and guide our children, while also allowing them to be who they are at their core.
+Because of this, we worry when we’re parenting a child with ADHD.
+We carefully consider how to discipline a child with ADHD and set limits, while also allowing them to be who they are at their core.